thgossler/OutlookCalendarSync-pub/README.md

 ## Overview

-This Windows desktop program syncs your Microsoft Outlook Desktop calendar selectively to your iCloud calendar.
+This Windows desktop program synchronizes your appointments from your Microsoft Outlook Desktop (classic) calendar selectively and one-way to your personal iCloud calendar with data protection and privacy in mind.

-I worked on this some time ago and it's been doing a great job for me.
-Recently, I decided to share it with the community.
-I have polished it a bit for being usable by a wider audience.
-I hope you find it useful too.
+I created this program a long time ago and it's been doing a great job for me personally.
+Recently, I decided to make it available for others as well.
+I have polished it for being usable by a wider audience.
+I hope you find it useful, too.
-Be fair and consider donating if you like it.

-And here's the typical use scenario for the tool, you may find your personal use case in it:
+And here's the typical use scenario for the tool:

-Imagine you're an employee at a company that uses Microsoft Outlook for scheduling and managing appointments.
-Your employer has strict policies and does not provide an iPhone for work, nor do they allow you to use your personal phone for work-related activities, nor do they allow you to connect a sync tool to your Microsoft Graph, nor do they allow you to install iCloud for Windows and sync the whole calendar.
-This can be a bit of a hassle, especially when you want to keep track of your work appointments outside of your office hours.
+As a busy professional managing both work and personal commitments, keeping track of your work schedule outside the office can be challenging.
+You might prefer using your personal iPhone over a company phone for convenience, or perhaps you don't have a work phone at all.
+However, company policies often restrict the use of personal devices for work purposes, making it difficult to stay updated with your work calendar.

+Introducing Outlook Calendar Sync - the perfect solution for employees who use Microsoft Outlook but can't sync their work calendars to their personal iPhones due to company restrictions.
+With Outlook Calendar Sync, you can seamlessly transfer your Outlook appointments to your personal iCloud calendar via the Outlook Desktop application.

-This is where the OutlookCalendarSync tool comes in handy.
-It's designed to sync your Outlook calendar selectively to your personal iCloud calendar via the Outlook Desktop application.
-The tool respects your privacy and your company's data protection concerns by only syncing the titles and locations of your work appointments, nothing more, directly from your local desktop to your iCloud calendar.
-This way, you can stay updated with your work schedule without compromising on your privacy or violating your company's policies.
+As a long-time employee of large companies with many regulations myself, I understand the importance of maintaining both your privacy and adherence to company policies.
+My tool only syncs the titles and locations of your work appointments, ensuring your data remains secure.
+Now, you can effortlessly manage your work-life balance by staying updated with your work schedule on your personal device without compromising privacy or violating company rules.

-So, even if you're away from your work computer, you can still have a glance at your upcoming work appointments right from your personal device, helping you manage your time more effectively.
-And, when you don't want to be confronted with work appointments, just hide the corresponding iCloud calendar.
+Stay on top of your appointments, whether you're at home or on the go, and easily hide your work calendar as separate iCloud calendar when you need personal time.
+Outlook Calendar Sync helps you keep your professional and personal lives in perfect harmony :smile:

 Let me know whether this fits your needs or if you have any suggestions for improvements.